Cheesy Grilled Potatoes

 - Olive oil – another neutral vegetable oil will also work, like avocado or canola oil.

 - Montreal steak seasoning – I always like to use my homemade seasoning whenever possible.
-It’s so flavorful and easy to mix up in 5 minutes, or less!
+It has so much flavor and is easy to mix up in 5 minutes, or less!
 You can also pick up pre-made Montreal steak seasoning at the grocery store in the spice aisle.

 - Cabot Seriously Sharp Cheddar Cheese – you can’t have cheesy grilled potatoes without the World’s Best Cheddar Cheese, that’s why I topped these potatoes with an entire block of shredded Cabot Cheddar!